IHB1-Foundation/creditcoin-cdp/frontend/README.md

 Click "Connect Wallet" in the header to connect MetaMask to CreditCoin Testnet.

-### 2. Wrap tCTC to wCTC

-Before opening a vault, you need wCTC collateral:
-1. In the Vault Card, click "Wrap tCTC"
-2. Enter the amount of native tCTC to wrap
-3. Confirm the transaction

-### 3. Open a Vault
+### 2. Open a Vault

 1. Navigate to the "Open Vault" tab
-2. Enter collateral amount (wCTC)
+2. Enter collateral amount (tCTC – native token)
 3. Enter debt amount (crdUSD to borrow)
 4. Click "Open Vault"
-5. Approve wCTC if needed (first time)
-6. Confirm the transaction
+5. Confirm the transaction

 ### 4. Adjust Your Vault